 Heroin addiction is when the body is physically dependent on the drug, causing the user to shake, feel nauseous, suffer from abdominal cramps, and otherwise feel unwell when they are not able to access the drug regularly.

 Heroin withdrawal symptoms can be particularly brutal and they can last from days to weeks before the user starts to feel better.
-Usually, withdrawals will start in the 6-12 hours after the last dose of heroin is consumed.
+Usually, withdrawals will start 6-12 hours after the last dose of heroin is consumed.

 Symptoms of heroin withdrawal include: